LaggingBarISH/Infinite_Calculator/README.md

 Reading the file is done similarly to a stream to keep memory usage low.
 First skip is read then file pointer is increased by skip.
-Then loop is read and the program enters a for loop.
+Then loop is read and the program enters a loop.
-In the for loop both the big number and the multiplier are read to memory and then multiplied.
+In the loop both the big number and the multiplier are read to memory and then multiplied.
 After multiplication the numbers are saved as base10 instead of binary to keep them readable.

 <br />
 <br />
 5) Writing Output

-Within the for loop the base10 numbers are written to out.txt.
+Output is written to out.txt as the input file is read.

 <br />
 <br />
 <br />

 <pre>
 > gcc -O3 Generate_Input_File.c -o Generate_Input_File.out
 > time ./Generate_Input_File.out
 	Generated 1000000 numbers.
 	That took 0.225235 seconds.